Ammonia emissions: an issue for animal health and the environment

 The humidity of the buildings, the ventilation, the pH and the temperature are parameters which will influence the ammonia metabolism in one way or the other.
 Indeed, they can change the NH3/NH4+ balance and thus lower or increase the release of ammonia into the air.
 Nutrition can also be mentioned as a major factor influencing ammonia emissions since a feed that is too concentrated in protein, poorly balanced or made from poor quality protein sources will lead to an increase in nitrogenous waste by the animal.

 Harmful emissions in livestocks

 There are solutions to lower these harmful emissions as much as possible.
 First, a better feed formulation based on an adjustment of the amino acids, which is adapted to the needs of the animal and avoids any surplus.
 In addition, the separation of the liquid and solid phases of the manure can be effective, in the same way as the acidification of the manure before separation.
-Regular litter changes for poultry and regular emptying of manure pits for pigs also help reducing emissions in buildings.
-Finally, some natural plant-based saponin solutions can be added to the feed to effectively inhibit the release of ammonia into the air at different levels.
+Regular litter changes for poultry and regular emptying of manure pits for pigs also help reduce emissions in buildings.
+Finally, some natural plant-based saponin solutions can be added to the feed to effectively inhibit the release of ammonia into the air.

 Our 100% natural solution to reduce ammonia emissions

-Norponin® Opti is a solution combining different saponin-rich plants that is as efficient as Yucca schidigera in reducing ammonia emissions: Link towards Norponin Opti page.
+Norponin® Opti is a solution combining different saponin-rich plants that is as efficient as Yucca schidigera in reducing ammonia emissions.